Browse through the Napier City Council policies or use the search function to find a specific policy.

 The primary purpose of footpaths is pedestrian movement which is referred to in this document as "pedestrian-priority".
 Footpaths can be used for a variety of other activities such as outdoor cafe seating, signs, retail displays and street performances.
 These activities contribute to the character and vibrancy of our public spaces, but they can also be in conflict with the safe and efficient movement of pedestrians.
 The Footpath Management Policy provides rules for activities which may be licensed on all Napier's footpaths and it reinforces the pedestrian-priority principle.

-This policy addresses cumulative effects that additional opportunities for gambling in the district could present our community and effects on the unique characteristics of this district.
-To minimise the harm to the community caused by gambling and to curb the growth of non-casino gaming machine gambling in the city.
+The purpose of this policy is to: • Address the cumulative effects that additional opportunities for gambling in the district could present our community • To curb the growth of gambling in the district • To minimise the harm to the community caused by gambling • Control the LOCATION of class 4 gambling and TAB board venues.

 Graffiti has been a topic of discussions in the city for a number of years.
 Methods of response and removing graffiti have evolved over time.
 It is considered that a policy and methods should now be confirmed.